ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `3`.

-## experimental_query_result_cache_active_usage {#experimental-query-result-cache-active-usage}
+## enable_experimental_query_result_cache {#experimental-query-result-cache}

-If turned on, results of SELECT queries are stored in the query result cache.
+If turned on, results of SELECT queries are stored in and (if available) retrieved from the query result cache.

 Possible values: